smikhalevski/json-bigint/README.md

 # json-bigint

-The symmetrical and backwards compatible JSON serializer/parser with bigint support.
+The symmetrical, backward compatible, and unambiguous JSON serializer/parser with bigint support.

 Integers from JSON are parsed as `BigInt` while float numbers are parsed as `number`.